 With the right worker’s compensation lawyer, medical cannabis can go from a pipe dream to a real treatment for pain.
 However, even after the court battle to get worker’s compensation benefits to cover it, you still need to be certified to use it.

 If you have pain, muscle spasms, nerve damage, or anxiety from your work injury, then you already qualify for medical cannabis use, but you will still need to fill out the proper registration.
 Your doctor will diagnose the condition and confirm your certification, afterwards you will register online and pay a small fee.
-You will need to re-register every 90 days.
+You will need to re-register annually.
 After that is complete, you can pick up your medical cannabis prescription at one of the eight patient centers located across Minnesota.

 Still Need Help?